ashley-herrera/student-workbook/src/reflections/wk4/quiz4.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
-Synchronus code runs from top to bottom in order of code.
-Asynchronus allows blocks of code to run at different times so the whole page can load before having to execute anything.
+Synchronous code runs from top to bottom in order of code.
+Asynchronous allows blocks of code to run at different times so the whole page can load before having to execute anything.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->